 Conventional call center solutions — with complicated and often fragmented hardware/software setups — typically find it tedious to keep up with system maintenance.
 On the other hand, with cloud solutions most required features and functionality are included in the basic subscription, and updates are downloaded online in the background — routine maintenance and system updates are hassle-free.
 Cloud technology mitigates upfront investment costs as well as the cumbersome need to maintain hardware.

 Cloud technology provides secure access to all the information that agents require, regardless of the devices they use.
 All contact center services can be quickly reconfigured in case of a disruption and agents can even continue working from home.
 Relocating agents or expanding the contact center team becomes a seamless experience as agent seats can be easily moved and new agents licenses can be quickly activated.

-The bottom line: Customers expect fast and competent help when they contact customer service, regardless of the channels they choose.
+Customers expect fast and competent help when they contact customer service, regardless of the channels they choose.
 The classic one-directional call center hotline is a relic of the past, and digital contact centers deliver a seamless, omnichannel service – from voice, fax and email to SMS, chat, video, and social media.
 Cloud solutions like NFON Ncontactcenter — available now in Germany and in other EU markets from January 2017 — help call center organisations to master this transformation – with no upfront investments, lower operational costs, and maximum scalability.